JBChangelogs/JailbreakChangelogs/CONTRIBUTING.md

 ## Where do I go from here?

-If you've noticed a bug or have a feature request, make sure to check our [Issues](https://github.com/JBChangelogs/JailbreakChangelogs/issues) page to see if someone else in the community has already created a ticket.
-If not, go ahead and [make one](https://github.com/JBChangelogs/JailbreakChangelogs/issues/new)!
+If you've noticed a bug or have a feature request, make sure to check our [Discord server](https://discord.com/invite/kAuxDntHG9) in the issues channel to see if someone else in the community has already reported it.
+If not, go ahead and [submit an issue](https://www.jailbreakchangelogs.xyz?report-issue)!

 ## Fork & create a branch